 How is the food on Viking cruises compared to Oceania cruises?
-We'd say that the buffet restaurant on Viking was as lovely and enjoyable as Oceania's - sushi/sashimi and king crab legs were served every evening (as opposed to sushi/sashimi and grilled lobster tails on the Oceania).
-However, Oceania scores higher in the afternoon tea and dining experiences in the main dining room and specialties restaurants.
+We'd say that the buffet restaurant on Viking was as lovely and enjoyable as Oceania's - sushi/sashimi and king crab legs were served every evening (as opposed to sushi/sashimi and grilled lobster tails on Oceania).
+However, Oceania scores higher in the afternoon tea and dining experiences in the main dining room and specialty restaurants.
 Not only were those venues on Oceania more elegant, the cuisine was better prepared and the service personnel more experienced.
 But Viking is new, so all of these could be improved over time when they are high enough priorities for Viking to address them.

 Itinerary and highlights:

 Day 1 - Arrival in Lisbon, Portugal (11/6/2017 Monday, 67~50F, sunny): Link to our photo

 The immigration hall at Lisbon airport was very crowded when we arrived at 6:30am and it took us over an hour to go through immigration.
 Several Viking reps were there to greet us and we boarded a large bus to the cruise terminal at Cais Jardim Do Tabaco, which is immediately south of the Alfama neighborhood.